methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-10-09-adding-veeam-v7-vcenter-plugin.md

 ---
   title: Adding Veeam v7 vCenter Plugin
   date: 2013-10-09 15:26:52
+excerpt: "As I have been testing out vSphere 5.5 and Veeam v7 the past week or so.
+I wanted to go ahead and check out the new vCenter webui plugin for Veeam v7..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 As I have been testing out vSphere 5.5 and Veeam v7 the past week or so.
 I wanted to go ahead and check out the new vCenter webui plugin for